 We are very open to ideas, suggestions and feedback on this strategy- what resonates with you?
 What are we missing?
 Where have we got it wrong?
-Feel free to reach out to us at info@ accountabilitylab.org with any thoughts.
-You can keep up-to-date with our progress at www. accountabilitylab.org and on Facebook and Twitter.
+Feel free to reach out to us at info@accountabilitylab.org with any thoughts.
+Keep up-to-date with our progress at www.accountabilitylab.org and on Facebook and Twitter